 Conversation with Author Maddalena Marinari about her new book: Unwanted Italian and Jewish Mobilization Against Restrictive Immigration Laws, 1882-1965

-Organized by the IHRC.
-Co-sponsored by the Center for Jewish Studies and the Immigration Research Center Archives.
+This event was organized by the IHRC and co-sponsored by the Center for Jewish Studies and the Immigration Research Center Archives.